pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 ![we are the human | 300](Exhibition(17).jpg)

 The best viewing angle for my work was from a sunbed, which had a stereo speaker setup that played “LEEWA” from Ekheo.
 In this experimental sound piece, the artists used recordings of our voices to create a communal voice clone.
 With the *Oracle* they came up with a name and backstory for this new character and added anecdotal field recordings from the camp.
-Together these works create an eerie
+Together these works create an eerie experience based on the digitally altered collective memories of our week in the alps.

+Next to these pieces, we find a

 ---